White Paper

 The Coding-Agent Risk Landscape

-Modern agent workflows collapse several sensitive capabilities into one loop: read repositories, call tools, modify files, use network access, and touch credentials.
+Modern agent workflows collapse several sensitive capabilities into one loop: read repositories, call tools, modify files, use network access, install packages, and touch credentials.
 Common risk patterns include:

 - Hidden instructions in issues, docs, or chat that change future tool calls

-- Malicious MCP servers, plugins, or dependencies that reshape agent behavior
+- Malicious plugins, MCP servers, or package dependencies that reshape agent behavior

-- Exfiltration of tokens, SSH keys, CI secrets, or source code
+- Exfiltration of tokens, SSH keys, CI secrets, source code, or developer wallet material

 - Posture drift on the host while the agent keeps working

-Because agents operate with valid local context and legitimate tools, many failures do not look like classic malware at first.
+Because agents operate with valid local context and legitimate tools, many failures do not immediately look like classic malware.
 The system may appear to be working normally while risk quietly increases.

 This is exactly why coding-agent security needs better runtime visibility, not just stronger setup checklists.